 Germ cell tumors account for about 5% of ovarian cancers.
 They begin in the egg-producing cells.
 This type of ovarian cancer can occur in women of any age, but about 80% are found in women under the age of 30.
 The main subtypes are teratoma, dysgerminoma, endodermal sinus tumor, and choriocarcinoma.

 These tumors, about 5% of ovarian cancers, grow in the connective tissue that holds the ovary together and makes estrogen and progesterone.
 Most are found in older women, but sometimes they occur in girls.

 Stromal tumors usually do not spread as fast as other ovarian tumors.
 Sub-types include granulosa, granulosa-theca and Sertoli-Leydig cell tumors.

 This is rare cancer.
 It has cells like those on the outside of the ovaries, but it starts in the lining of the pelvis and abdomen.
 Women can get this type of cancer even after their ovaries have been removed.
 Symptoms and treatment are similar to epithelial ovarian cancer.
 Fallopian tube cancer is also rare cancer.
 It starts in the fallopian tube and acts like epithelial ovarian cancer.

 Symptoms and treatment are similar to ovarian cancer.

 Symptoms of Ovarian Cancer

 Ovarian tumors frequently have no symptoms until they are at advanced stages.
-You may not know you have a tumor until you have a pelvic exam.
+You may not know you have gynecologic cancer until you have a pelvic exam.
 However, if you do have symptoms, you should make an appointment with your gynecologist as soon as possible.
 If a tumor has developed to the point where it is causing symptoms, it could be a sign of malignancy.
 Ovarian cancer tends to spread quickly, so catching tumors early gives you the best chance for a successful treatment.